 This afternoon you’ll learn how the town of Alice Springs has evolved into the central hub of the Australian outback.
 Your Driver Guide will provide details along the way as you visit historical sites and some of the essential services delivered from Alice to the community of this vast region.

 Established by the early explorers, Alice Springs began as a repeater station along the Overland Telegraph Line.
 Overflowing with history and heritage, Australia’s most famous outback town is now the central headquarters to a range of services and a thriving tourism industry.
-The traditional custodians, the Arrernte people, refer to Alice as “Mpwante” and a wander through the centre of the town will introduce you to their traditions and stories.
+The traditional caretakers of the land, the Arrernte people, refer to Alice as “Mpwante.”
+A wander through the center of the town will introduce you to their traditions and stories.

 School of the Air

 Established in 1951, the Alice Springs School of the Air provides education to primary aged school children living on remote properties throughout the Northern Territory.
-You’ll learn how this essential service is delivered via satellite across more than one million square kilometres.
+You’ll learn how this essential service is delivered via satellite across more than 300,00 square miles.

 Alice Springs Telegraph Station

 Built in 1872 to relay messages between Darwin and Adelaide, the Telegraph Station is the site of the first European settlement in Alice Springs.
-After 60 years of operation, the premises then served as a school for the local Aboriginal children.
+After 60 years of operation, the premises then served as a school for local Aboriginal children, not without its layered history.
 Now a historical reserve, featuring the original stone buildings and furnishings from the early 1900s, the Telegraph Station is a must to visit and learn more of the history of the Alice.